ThanasakH/Data-pipeline-Focused/README.md

 # How to run this project locally

 ## Installation and Start Service
-Please make sure a Docker has been installed on your machine before moving on next steps.
+Please make sure Docker and Docker-Compose have been installed on your machine before moving on next steps.

 1. Clone this repository.
 ```